samgits25/PowerBI-Ecommerce-Sales-Dashboard./README.md

 - Clothing category contributes the highest quantity sold (63%)
 - COD (Cash on Delivery) is the most preferred payment method
 - Peak profit months: January, March, October, and November
-- Sub-categories like Printers and Bookcases generate high profits
+- Sub-categories like Printers and Bookcases generate high profit.

-## 📷 Dashboard Preview

 ##  Learnings
 - Built interactive dashboards using Power BI